 About 52% of Americans turning 65 today will need long-term care, according to the.
 While we don’t like to think about our health deteriorating to the extent that we need long-term care, it’s important that you plan for this possibility so you can avoid a Medicaid spend-down.

 Our elder law attorneys at Foster & Harmon offer their expertise in asset protection so you’ll have enough to pass onto your surviving spouse or children.
-Keep reading to learn why you should schedule your free consultation with one of our attorneys today.
+Keep reading to learn why you should schedule your free initial phone consult with one of our attorneys today.

 Am I ready for retirement?

 When you choose to retire is up to you.
 However, retirement planning can help you determine whether you have enough savings and assets to last.
 Your will also determine when you can receive full benefits from the government.

 If you were born in 1960 or later, your full retirement age is 67.
 The youngest you can retire (without risking Social Security eligibility) is 62.
 However, keep in mind that Social Security benefits.
 An elder law attorney can help you determine what retirement age is best for your unique circumstances.
 If you’re still unsure when you should retire, call today to schedule a consultation with one of our Social Security attorneys.also comes with a permanent reduction to your monthly

 To determine your ideal retirement age, ask yourself the following questions:

 - Could you continue to work after retirement?